yulonglim/tp/docs/UserGuide.md

 This command takes in a list of grades separated by ">" and they are entered in decreasing order!
 </div>

-### Resetting a grading system : `resetGrade`

-Teachbook can only incorporate at most 1 grading system at any time.
-Therefore, you have to wipe out an existing grading system before implementing a new one.
-This command not only resets the grading system, but also wipes out all the grades which were previously given to the students.

-Format: `resetGrade`

 ### Keying the grade of a student : `grade`

 You can use this to set a grade for a particular student.